Byzantine Empire under the Heraclian dynasty: Background

 The Persian King Khosrau II responded by launching an assault on the Empire, ostensibly to avenge Maurice, who had earlier helped him to regain his throne.
 Phocas was already alienating his supporters with his repressive rule (introducing torture on a large scale), and the Persians were able to capture Syria and Mesopotamia by 607.
 By 608, the Persians were camped outside Chalcedon, within sight of the imperial capital of Constantinople, while Anatolia was ravaged by Persian raids.
 Making matters worse was the advance of the Avars and Slavic tribes heading south across the Danube and into Imperial territory.

 While the Persians were making headway in their conquest of the eastern provinces, Phocas chose to divide his subjects rather than unite them against the threat of the Persians.
 Perhaps seeing his defeats as divine retribution, Phocas initiated a savage and bloody campaign to forcibly convert the Jews to Christianity.
 Persecutions and alienation of the Jews, a frontline people in the war against the Persians helped drive them into aiding the Persian conquerors.
 As Jews and Christians began tearing each other apart, some fled the butchery into Persian territory.
-Meanwhile, it appears that the disasters befalling the Empire led the Emperor into a state of paranoia — although it must be said that there were numerous plots against his rule and execution followed execution.
+Meanwhile, it appears that the disasters befalling the Empire led the Emperor into a state of paranoia—although it must be said that there were numerous plots against his rule and execution followed execution.
 Among those individuals who were executed was the former empress Constantina and her three daughters.

 Heraclius

 Fall of Phocas

-Due to the overwhelming crisis facing the Empire that had pitched it into chaos, Heraclius the Younger now attempted to seize power from Phocas in an effort to better Byzantium's fortunes.
-As the Empire was led into anarchy, the Exarchate of Carthage remained relatively out of reach of Persian conquest.
-Far from the incompetent Imperial authority of the time, Heraclius, the Exarch of Carthage, with his brother Gregorius, began building up his forces to assault Constantinople.
+Due to the overwhelming crisis facing the Empire that had pitched it into chaos, Heraclius the Elder now attempted to seize power from Phocas in an effort to restore stability.
+As the Empire was led into anarchy, the Exarchate of Africa remained relatively out of reach of Persian conquest.
+Far from the incompetent Imperial authority of the time, Heraclius, the Exarch of Carthage, with his brother Gregoras, began building up his forces to assault Constantinople.
 After cutting off the grain supply to the capital from his territory, Heraclius led a substantial army and a fleet in 608 to restore order in the Empire.
-Heraclius gave the command of the army to Gregorius' son, Nicetas, whilst command of the fleet went to Heraclius' son, Heraclius the Younger.
+Heraclius gave the command of the army to Gregoras' son, Nicetas, whilst command of the fleet went to Heraclius' son, Heraclius the Younger.
 Nicetas took part of the fleet and his forces to Egypt, seizing Alexandria towards the end of 608.
 Meanwhile, Heraclius the Younger headed to Thessalonica, from where, after receiving more supplies and troops, he sailed for Constantinople.
 He reached his destination on 3 October 610, where he was unopposed as he landed off the shores of Constantinople, citizens greeting him as their deliverer.

 When Phocas was delivered to Heraclius, an interesting conversation took place:

 The reign of Phocas officially ended in his execution and the crowning of Heraclius by the Patriarch of Constantinople two days later on 5 October.
 A statue of Phocas that rested in the Hippodrome was pulled down and set aflame, along with the colors of the Blues that supported Phocas.